druid-io/druid-io.github.io/druid-powered.md

 DripStat uses Druid as a timeseries database to power the DripStat GUI.
 DripStat ingests transactional data for Java, Scala, and Groovy applications into Druid.

+## Jolata

+Jolata leverages Druid as the analytics data store for the realtime network perfomance managment platform.
+Injesting over 35 billion events per day, Jolata calculates a billion metrics every minute to visualize precise network metrics in real-time, and enable operators to quickly drill down and perform root cause analysis.

 ## LDMobile

 LDMobile is a mobile DSP for the RTB.
 We use Druid to aggregate some metrics in order to propose to our customers a real-time dashboard showing performance indicators of their campaigns.